joselozanodev/joselozanodev/README.md

 # Hello, I'm José Lozano 👋

-I'm an 18-year-old software developer from Venezuela, passionate about new technologies and web development.
+Full-Stack developer from Venezuela, passionate about new technologies and web development.
 I'm always looking to increase my knowledge and improve my skills.

 ## 🛠️ Technologies & Tools